varvet/godmin/README.md

 Godmin comes with a small set of JavaScript components and APIs.

+### Datetimepickers

-Make a datepicker, timepicker or datetimepicker out of a text field:
+Make a [bootstrap-datetimepicker](https://github.com/Eonasdan/bootstrap-datetimepicker) out of a text field:

 ```ruby
 f.text_field :date, data: { behavior: "datepicker" }